Helpful Tips for Choosing a Roast

 These are delicious specialty cuts in their own right, but today I want to compare the pot roast-style roasts that we carry: Chuck Roast, Pikes Peak Roast, Arm Roast & Small Rump Roast.

-A compact, rectangular-shaped roast cut from the Chuck, the Arm Roast has great flavor but is leaner than a Chuck Roast.
+A compact, rectangular-shaped roast cut from the lower section of the Chuck, the Arm Roast has great flavor but is leaner than a Chuck Roast.
 It benefits from extra cooking liquid, but works well in any preparation method - slow cooker, pressure cooker or braising.
 I personally love the size and shape of this roast, making it easy to prepare and serve.
-Similar to the ones above, size is around 3 lbs.
+It, too, comes in around 3 lbs.

 No matter what cut you choose, allow about 5 hours of thaw time in the fridge per pound of roast.
 Thinner roasts will defrost faster than thicker roasts.
 Generally, for the roasts we carry you'll need to thaw overnight in the fridge to be ready to cook the next day.